naproche/naproche/math/README.md

 └── libraries ...........................
 Naproche libraries based on sTeX
     │
     ├── arithmetics ..................... basic notions and results concerning natural numbers │
+    ├── everyday-ontology................ an basic ontology for concepts from everyday language │
     ├── foundations ..................... basic notions and results concerning sets and functions │